ziudeso/naba-comfyui-nvidia-docker/README.md

 # 7. Changelog

+- 20250116: Happy 2nd Birthday ComfyUI -- added multiple builds for different base Ubuntu OS and CUDA combinations + added `ffmpeg`  into the base container.
-- 20250109: Integrated `SECURITY_LEVELS` within the docker arguments + added libGL into the base container.
+- 20250109: Integrated `SECURITY_LEVELS` within the docker arguments + added `libGL` into the base container.
 - 20240915: Added `COMFY_CMDLINE_BASE` and `COMFY_CMDLINE_XTRA` variable
 - 20240824: Tag 0.2: shift to pull at first run-time, user upgradable with lighter base container
 - 20240824: Tag 0.1: builds were based on ComfyUI release, not user upgradable